-Our ropes course is an adventure-based therapy that builds trust, self-efficacy, and problem-solving skills using high ropes 30 feet in the air.
+Our ropes course is an adventure-based therapy that builds trust, self-efficacy, and problem-solving skills using high ropes.
 Clients are able to address fears and view ropes course exercises as metaphors for challenging situations in their lives.

 We are 12-step based and strongly believe in the support, sense of community and purpose this approach provides people in recovery.
 We offer regular studies from the Big Book and 12-step support groups.
 Some mornings begin with counselor-facilitated 12-step work or Big Book work.
 Many of our staff are in recovery and serve as a living example of the 12 steps.
 This approach is integrated into everything we do at The Ranch drug rehabs.